- 1 cup butter, softened

-- In a bowl, cream the butter and sugar.
+- Cream butter and sugar.
 Add egg and vanilla; beat until fluffy.
 Add flour; mix well.
 Stir in cherries and pecans.
-Chill for 1 hour.
+Chill 1 hour.

 - Shape dough into three 10-in. rolls; wrap in plastic wrap and place in a freezer bag.
-Freeze up to 2 months or until ready to bake.
-To bake, cut frozen rolls into 1/8-in. slices.
+Freeze until ready to bake, or up to 2 months.

 Reviews for Cherry Christmas Slices

 "I made two batches of dough; one as above, the second I improvised and added grated orange, lemon, & lime zest, slivered almonds, & orange extract instead of vanilla.
 High altitude tips: make sure butter & eggs at room temp.
 Preheat oven to 350, and bake slightly less time.
 Good!!"

 "I have made these cookies every year for Christmas since 1975.
 They are by far my family's and friend's favorite cookies.
 They are so easy to make, the hardest part is making 3 logs from the dough to refrigerate and not to eat the dough!"

 "These were very good and easy to make.
 However, cutting into 1/8" slices gives 20 doz cookies!
 I think that is an error.
 I sliced into 1/4" and that was just about perfect, giving me approx 10 doz cookies (4/inch x 10 inch = 40 cookies per roll for a total of 120 cookies or 10 doz.)."